FrankM1/docs/content/install/source.md

 keywords:
     - Developer install
     - Contribution
-    - Contribute to Ghost
+    - Contribute to Qazana
 ---

-This guide is for installing a local development copy of Ghost from source, primarily for the purpose of modifying Ghost core
+This guide is for installing a local development copy of Qazana from source, primarily for the purpose of modifying Qazana core

 ## Prerequisites